 8.2.9.1.
-Laser Delivery Probe Length and Depth Stop Setting when Using a Probe Driver
+Laser Delivery Probe Length and Depth Stop Setting Using a Probe Driver

 When using the probe driver, the length of the probe driver must be accounted for when determining the correct LDP length and depth stop setting.
-The tables below show how LDP length and depth stop settings correspond the desired PDP (distance "L" or "D") when the probe driver is used.
-The ruler used to set the depth stop is supplied with the LDP in two configurations, distinguished by color.
+The table below shows how the LDP length and depth stop settings correspond the desired PDP (distance "L" or "D") when the probe driver is used.
+The ruler used to set the depth stop is supplied with the LDP and must be set to a distance equal to "L.".